johnrjj/react-measure-text-worker/README.md

 ### Solution - Declarative Approach

-#### ```</MeasureTextWorker>```
+#### ```<MeasureTextWorker/>```

-A React component that is able to handle expensive measurments of text attributes off-thread in a WebWorker, which then returns the requested measurements to the main thread for rendering via children components:
+A React component that is able to handle expensive measurments of text attributes off-thread in a WebWorker, which then returns the requested measurements to the main thread for handing off to child components.